General Terms and Conditions of Business

 § 1 Application of the General Terms and Conditions

-he general terms and conditions regulate the terms and conditions between the alternative practitioner and the patient as a treatment contract within the meaning of §§ 611 ff BGB (German Civil Code), unless otherwise agreed in writing between the contracting parties.
+1. The general terms and conditions regulate the terms and conditions between the alternative practitioner and the patient as a treatment contract within the meaning of §§ 611 ff BGB (German Civil Code), unless otherwise agreed in writing between the contracting parties.

-he treatment contract is concluded when the patient accepts the general offer of the Naturopath to practise medicine for everyone and contacts the alternative practitioner for the purpose of consultation, diagnosis and therapy.
+2. The treatment contract is concluded when the patient accepts the general offer of the Naturopath to practise medicine for everyone and contacts the alternative practitioner for the purpose of consultation, diagnosis and therapy.

 3. The Naturopath is entitled to refuse a treatment contract without giving reasons if the necessary relationship of trust cannot be expected, if the Naturopath cannot or may not treat due to her specialization or for legal reasons, or if there are reasons that could bring her into conflicts of conscience.
 In this case, the Naturopath's fee entitlement for the services rendered up to the refusal of treatment, including treatment, remains intact.